Psalm 87 – Citizens of Zion

 · A glorious future awaits Jerusalem.

 b.
 O city of God: God’s special regard for Jerusalem does not take away from the fact that He is Lord and God over all the earth.
-Still, there is a special way in which Zion can be called the city of God, because out of places in the earth God chose that place to center His redemptive work for the whole world.
+Still, there is a special way in which Zion can be called the city of God, because out of all the places He could have chosen, God chose that place to center His redemptive work for the whole world.

 i.
-This line from Psalm 87 was the inspiration of the title and concept of Augustine’s great work, The City of God.
-“Saint Augustine also chose it as the theme verse for his great masterpiece of Christian historical philosophy, The City of God.”
-(Boice)
+According to Boice, this line from verse 3 was the inspiration of the title and concept of Augustine’s great work, The City of God.

 B. The blessedness of the citizens of Zion.